SwissDataScienceCenter/renku/README.md

     cd docs && make html

-### Contributing
+## Contributing

-Please make sure that it is possible to build documentation without warnings and error before creating pull request.
+Please make sure that it is possible to run the integration tests and build documentation without warnings and errors before creating pull request.

-    sphinx-build -qnNW docs docs/_build/html
+    ./run-tests.sh